hatakkey/MAG-cups/docs/installation_verification.md

 Executed 30 lines in 0.0 seconds from file cf1:\magc\icr1
 ```

-### 3.4 **CP-2 started as secodnary and slave ,you can change that to be secondary master if needed**:
-via the script
+Also you can you can swicth master/backup state via the below predefined script
 ```bash
 *A:CP1# exec icr1-switch
 ```